Q: Should we pay our associates to market?

 I answered this question on a listserv recently, posed by a legal marketer whose firm was revamping its bonus schedule.
 The bonus was intended to motivate associates to undertake certain identified activities, e.g. writing articles, giving speeches, attending events, taking prospects out, etc.―the basic marketing stuff that lawyers, accountants, consultants, and other professionals should undertake.

 This is actually quite common; feeling frustrated that their Millennials aren’t out hustling enough, many firms start dangling cash in front of them.
-I suggested that that I didn’t feel that it was the best approach.
+I suggested that I didn’t feel that it was the best approach.

 Pay for success, not effort.